 I think Gord Johns sincerely believes what he sent.

-Likely, all the political parties have a template reply for MP’s to use for the neonics.
+Political parties in general, will have a template reply for MP’s to use for the neonics.

 If all the parties are relying on the same information from the PMRA, they are being duped.

 We are the closest we’ve come to de-registering the bee killer chemicals.
 Now is not the time to be re-assured by false info, and therefore stop the actions that WILL end their use.